-- Pension contributions made by the pastor reduce the pastor's taxable income. - These contributions are NOT taxable to federal income or self-employment taxes.
-(State & local authorities vary on how they tax deferred compensation.) - It's exactly like paying yourself! - And when pastors contribute to a 403(b)(9) church plan, there are other benefits later.
+- Pension contributions made by the minister reduce the minister's taxable income. - These contributions are NOT taxable to federal income OR self-employment taxes.
+(State & local authorities vary on how they tax deferred compensation.) - It's exactly like paying yourself! - And when ministers contribute to a 403(b)(9) church plan, there are other benefits later.